Cannabis in Virginia: Medical cannabis in Virginia

 In 1979, Virginia passed legislation allowing doctors to recommend cannabis for glaucoma or the side effects of chemotherapy.
 In 1997, repeal of the medical cannabis law seemed certain, but did not actually happen.
 For many years, though, the medical cannabis law was non-functioning because prescriptions were disallowed by federal law, given cannabis's status under the Controlled Substances Act as a Schedule I controlled substance with no accepted medical use.
 In 1998, the Virginia General Assembly tightened the laws on medical cannabis use and added a provision allowing its use and distribution for cancer and glaucoma.

 In March 2015, Governor Terry McAuliffe signed House Bill 1445 and Senate Bill 1235, creating affirmative defense against a possession charge that cannabidiol oil (also known as CBD oil) and THC-A oil for patients who have a doctor's recommendation for those substances for treatment of epilepsy.
 The bill had passed Virginia's Senate with a vote of 37–1 in February.

 In September 2018, the Virginia State Board of Pharmacy approved the applications for five companies to open medical cannabis dispensaries across the Commonwealth.
-As of April 2019 only 251 of the 35,404 doctors licensed to practice in Virginia had registered with the state to write medical cannabis recommendations.
+As of September 2023, 1,051 doctors in Virginia have registered with the state to write medical cannabis recommendations.
+Starting July 1, 2023, doctors, osteopaths, physician assistants, and nurse practitioners licensed in Virginia no longer need to register with the Board of Pharmacy before prescribing medical cannabis for treatment or symptom relief.
 Also legislation passed in 2019 allowing doses to contain up to 10 mg of THC to patients.
-The first medical marijuana dispensary in Virginia would not open until August 2020 with three others slated to open before the end of the year.
+There are currently 21 medical cannabis dispensaries open throughout the state.